fawda123/SWMPr/README.md

 qaqc(dat, qaqc_keep = c(0, -1))
 ```

-Viewing the number of observations for each parameter that are assigned to a QAQC flag may be useful for deciding how to process the data qith `qaqc`.
+Viewing the number of observations for each parameter that are assigned to a QAQC flag may be useful for deciding how to process the data with `qaqc`.
 The `qaqcchk` function can be used to view this information.
 Consult the [online documentation](http://cdmo.baruch.sc.edu/data/qaqc.cfm) for a description of each QAQC flag.

 ```r